About Konstantin Monastyrsky

 Eventually, it all adds up to no good: by the time most patients are finally diagnosed, the damage from diabetes (most of it irreversible) has already occurred.
 In my case, undiagnosed diabetes worsened my irritable bowel syndrome because anorectal neuropathy (nerve damage) made me even more dependent on fiber.

 What happened next was as liberating as it appears improbable.
-In 1996, after passing out from low-blood sugar (the opposite side of the coin for type 2 diabetics) while waiting for a green light, I started researching my problems in earnest.
-Shortly thereafter, encouraged by my findings, I abandoned a vegetarian diet and went on a gluten-free, fiber-free, and low-carb diet.
-Almost immediately the symptoms of IBS—abdominal bloating, flatulence, and pain—cleared up, but not the constipation or hemorrhoids.
+In 1996, after passing out from low blood sugar (the opposite side of the coin for type 2 diabetics) while waiting for a green light, I started researching my problems in earnest.
+Shortly after that, encouraged by my findings, I abandoned a vegetarian diet and went on a gluten-free, fiber-free, and low-carb diet.
+Almost immediately, IBS symptoms—abdominal bloating, flatulence, and pain—cleared up, but not constipation or hemorrhoids.
 They got worse.

 By the year 1998, I was diabetes-free.
 Not only that, but most of the diabetes-related complications were gone, too: sky-high triglycerides, erratic blood pressure, chronic colds and infections, painful gout and arthritis, debilitating carpal tunnel syndrome, chronic fatigue, migraines, insomnia, irritability, and depression.

 I couldn‘t, though, undo the damage this insidious disease had caused to my career, bank account, and relationships.
 Nonetheless, business failure and bad memories were a small price to pay for this kind of startling recovery.